"Yesterday is history, tomorrow is a mystery, today is a gift."

-I build human-centered AI systems that expand what people can perceive, understand, and do.
-I collaborate with researchers around the world to build AI systems that create meaningful impact for people.
+I build AI systems that expand what people can perceive, understand, and do.
+I also collaborate with researchers around the world to build systems that extend AI's capabilities in ways that matters.

-I was a Marie Curie Fellow at IMDEA Networks, working with Prof. Dr. Joerg Widmer on efficient multimodal wireless sensing systems as part of the MSCA 6th Sense Project.
+Earlier this year, I was a Marie Curie Fellow at IMDEA Networks, working with Prof. Dr. Joerg Widmer on efficient multimodal wireless sensing systems as part of an MSCA EU project.

-Prior, I worked as a full-time AI research engineer at ImPhys TU Delft with Dr. Tao Qian, where I optimized AI models for medical imaging through advanced pruning techniques.
+Prior to that, I worked as an AI research engineer at ImPhys TU Delft in 2025 with Dr. Tao Qian, where I studied efficient AI models for medical imaging.

-I pursued my Master's at TU Delft, where I worked with Dr. Guohao Lan and Dr. Xucong Zhang on immersive emotion recognition systems using eye-tracking and computer vision.
+I completed my Master's at TU Delft in 2024, where I worked with Dr. Guohao Lan and Dr. Xucong Zhang on immersive emotion recognition systems using eye-tracking and computer vision.

 My research centers on building AI systems that expand human capabilities in the real world.
 I am interested in multimodal learning, computer vision, natural language processing, and agentic AI, especially where perception, reasoning, and decision-making come together.
 Across these areas, I care about systems that not only achieve strong technical performance, but also function reliably in practice and create meaningful impact for people.
 My long-term goal is to turn advances in AI into tools and systems that are genuinely useful, robust, and deployable.
 Some papers are highlighted.